 And films such as The Haunting (1963), The Innocents (1961) and The Exorcist BBC Dead of Night series from 1972.

-We're delighted to host Chimutengwende this July as part of his research into a new group choreography.
+We're delighted to have hosted Chimutengwende in July 2021 as part of his research into a new group choreography.
 The research explores ghosts and haunted houses as a metaphor for how histories of slavery and colonialism continuosuly haunt the present.

-As part of the wider project across June - August 2021 Seke will be undertaking residencies at Bluecoat, Dance4, Newstead Abbey and The Place, funded by ACE Project Grants.
-He will be joined by a group of 5 dancers - Natifah White, Rose Sall Sao, Rhys Dennis, Alethia Antonia, and Adrienne Ming - as well as dramaturg Charlie Ashwell for collaborative research time.
+As part of the wider project across June - August 2021 Seke undertook residencies at Bluecoat, Dance4, Newstead Abbey and The Place, funded by ACE Project Grants.
+He was by a group of 5 dancers - Natifah White, Rose Sall Sao, Rhys Dennis, Alethia Antonia, and Adrienne Ming - as well as dramaturg Charlie Ashwell for collaborative research time.
 Previous research residencies have taken place at The Place (Choreodrome), Battersea Arts Centre, Wainsgate Dances and Chats Palace during 2019 & 2020.